jonathanstowe/Chronic/README.md

 ## Installation

-If you have a working Rakudo Perl 6 you can install directly with *zef*:
+If you have a working Rakudo you can install directly with *zef*:

     # From the source directory